WorkFirst NJ (WFNJ)

 How do I apply for WorkFirst NJ? #

-You can apply for WorkFirst NJ online at NJOneApp or in person at your County Welfare Agency.
-After your application is filed, an interview will be arranged, either by phone or in person, to determine your eligibility.
+Applications for WorkFirst NJ can be done online at MyNJHelps or in person at the County Welfare Agency that serves your area.
+After your application is filed, an interview will be arranged to determine your eligibility.

 What is General Assistance in NJ? #